-Unless the adverse provision and/or problematic capital structure is reversed or removed, vote case-by-case on director nominees in subsequent years.
+A provision which specifies that the problematic structure(s) will be sunset within seven years of the date of going public will be considered a mitigating factor.
+Unless the adverse provision is reversed or removed, vote case-by-case on director nominees in subsequent years.